-UA Steele Center researchers discovered two proteins connected to irritable bowel disease and bone-loss, and these proteins may one day be used as supplemental therapy.
+Steele Children's Research Center researchers discovered two proteins connected to irritable bowel disease and bone-loss, and these proteins may one day be used as supplemental therapy.
 About 1.5 million people in the U.S. suffer from Crohn's, ulcerative colitis, and other inflammatory bowel diseases, and about 3,000 of them are children.
-Dr. Fayez Ghishan, director of the UA Steele Children's Research Center, said treatments exist to counter IBD in three ways: healing the intestinal tract, suppressing the immune system, and shutting down inflammatory proteins.
+Dr. Fayez Ghishan, director of the Steele Children's Research Center, said treatments exist to counter IBD in three ways: healing the intestinal tract, suppressing the immune system, and shutting down inflammatory proteins.

 Study Shows Link Between Inflammatory Disease and Premature Aging

 Children and young adults with inflammatory bowel disorders such as Crohn’s disease and ulcerative colitis often develop premature-aging diseases like osteopenia or osteoporosis.
 Now, a study completed by the Steele Children’s Research Center, and recently published in Gastroenterology, “Tumor Necrosis Factor and Interferon-gamma Down-regulate Klotho in Mice With Colitis” reveals a correlation between inflammation and the down-regulation of the Klotho gene, which plays a vital role in aging.
-(The Steele Center is a Center of Excellence at the University of Arizona College of Medicine.)
-“We have made a novel discovery,” says Fayez K. Ghishan, MD, professor and director of the Steele Center.
+(The Steele Children's Research Center is a Center of Excellence at the University of Arizona College of Medicine.)
+“We have made a novel discovery,” says Fayez K. Ghishan, MD, professor and director of the Steele Children's Research Center.
 “Based on our research, it appears that chronic inflammation of the gut causes Klotho to down-regulate—or ‘turn off’— contributing to premature-aging diseases such as osteopenia, osteoporosis and atherosclerosis, to name a few.”